tanishsingla51/ARWEAVE-DEV-CHALLANGE/Readme.md

 To set up a minimal frontend to consume this API, follow these steps:

+## Technologies Used
+- React JS
+- Tailwindcss

 ### 1. Create a New Directory
 Create a new directory for your frontend project.